 ISC is an international, non-profit organization that works to support communities by creating, implementing, and scaling equitable climate change solutions for communities at the frontline of the global climate crisis.

-We are in the business of unleashing the power of people to transform their communities.
 Our approach ensures solutions emerge from within the community, rather than being imposed from the outside.
-By sharing international best practices and experience, providing technical expertise and training, and building the capacity of local organizations, we are sparking creative solutions and lasting change.
+By sharing international best practices and experiences, providing technical expertise and training, and building the capacity of local organizations, we are supporting innovative solutions and sustainable change.

 Since our founding in 1991 by former Vermont Governor Madeleine M. Kunin and former ISC President George Hamilton, ISC has led transformative, community-driven projects across the globe.
 Over the years, we have developed an approach that supports a community’s ability to meet challenges head on.

-Our approach – the ISC Way – is an effective, authentic, and lasting way to achieve community transformation.
+Our approach is an effective, authentic, and lasting way to achieve community transformation.

 What We Do